Magnus-OS/vendor_addons/README.md

-# Addons for Project Sakura
+# Addons for MagnusOS

 This Contains,
 1. Accents
-2. OPLAUNCHER Port by MrSluffy
-3. FOD resources from CrDroid
+2. FOD resources from CrDroid

-To build Oneplus launcher instead of Trebuchet add SAKURA_OPLAUNCHER=true to your device tree.